 When business meals are purchased with a personal credit card or with cash by an agent or employee of Texas State, the meal is considered an item of a personal nature, even if the meal will be consumed in conjunction with official Texas State business.
 The agent or employee may not present a completed Sales Tax Exemption Certificate to the merchant to claim a sales tax exemption.
 Because the Texas State agent or employee is unable to avoid payment of the sales tax, the sales tax is considered a valid business expense and may be paid or reimbursed to the agent or employee at the discretion of the account manager.

-When meals in conjunction with official Texas State business are purchased by an agent or employee with a purchase order, a direct payment form (AP-1 Form with the merchant as the vendor), or a P-card, the meal is considered to be sales tax-exempt.
+When meals in conjunction with official Texas State business are purchased by an agent or employee with a purchase order, a direct payment form (e-NPO with the merchant as the vendor), or a P-card, the meal is considered to be sales tax-exempt.
 The agent or employee must present a completed Sales Tax Exemption Certificate to the merchant and avoid paying sales tax.

 Effort should be made to purchase business meals with a purchase order, a direct payment form (e-NPO with the merchant as the vendor), or a P-card to avoid unnecessarily paying sales tax.